n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 or "virama" mark that supresses the inherent vowel of a consonant.
 It is used only when writing Sanskrit or Pali text in the Thai script.

-**Nikahahit** is the term for the Thai equivalent of "anusvara".
+**Nikhahit** is the term for the Thai equivalent of "anusvara".
 It is used only when writing Sanskrit or Pali text in the Thai script.
+The equivalent mark in Lao is called **niggahita**.

 Both Thai and Lao include several **tone markers** as combining marks that are positioned with respect to the consonant and, possibly, to